Towards Human-AI Complementarity with Prediction Sets: Conclusions

 \textbf{Results.} We first estimate the average test accuracy achieved by four different (simulated) human experts, each with a different $\gamma$ value, on four classification tasks where the classifier $f$ achieves a different average accuracy $P(Y' = Y)$.
-We report their average test accuracy on their own (\textsc{None}) and when using prediction sets constructed with conformal prediction (\textsc{Naive}, \textsc{Aps}), our greedy algorithm (\textsc{Greedy}) and brute force search (\textsc{Brute Force Search}).
+We report their average test accuracy on their own (\textsc{None}) and when using prediction sets constructed with conformal prediction (\textsc{Naive}, \textsc{Aps}, \textsc{Raps} and \textsc{Saps}), our greedy algorithm (\textsc{Greedy}) and brute force search (\textsc{Brute Force Search}).
 Table~\ref{tab:result-synthetic-experiment} summarizes the results, where we have not included brute force search because it achieves the same performance as our greedy algorithm.
 The results show that, using the greedy algorithm to construct prediction sets, the experts consistently achieve the highest average accuracy across classification tasks.
 Moreover, the results also show that, under the prediction sets constructed using the greedy algorithm, the average accuracy achieved by the expert degrades gracefully as $\gamma$ increases whereas, under the prediction sets constructed using conformal prediction, the average accuracy degrades significantly.
-Appendix~\ref{app:additional-classification-tasks} provides additional results for $L \in \{25, 50\}$ suggesting that the relative gain in average accuracy provided by the greedy algorithm also increases with the number of labels and noise $\gamma$.
+Refer to Appendix~\ref{app:additional-classification-tasks} for additional results for $L \in \{25, 50\}$ showing that the relative gain in average accuracy offered by the greedy algorithm increases with the number of labels and noise $\gamma$.
+Refer to Appendix~\ref{app:emp_coverage} for additional results showing that the empirical average coverage achieved by the prediction sets constructed using conformal prediction and our greedy algorithm may be a bad proxy for estimating the average accuracy achieved by human experts using prediction sets.